AtsukoCoffey/healthy-food-recipes/README.md

 ![Database relationship diagram](readme-img/ux-db-diagram.jpg "Database relationship diagram")

 #### Wireframes
-This website was originally planned as part of a previous project, but midway through my development my standup teacher advised me that it would be better to make it a standalone project separate from the previous one to avoid confusion.
-Therefore, I have made some design changes.
+This website was originally planned as part of a previous project, but midway through my development, my cohort facilitator Lewis advised for me that it would be better to make it a standalone project separate from the previous one to avoid confusion.
+Therefore, I have made some design & colour changes from this wireframs though I couldn't have time to create another wireframes.

 <details open>
 <summary>For first time visitor - tablet and PC monitor</summary>